mirfanmcs/AI-Samples/Generative-AI/RAG-Based-Chat-App/readme.md

-# Azure OpenAI Console Chat Application
+# Azure OpenAI RAG Based Chat Application

-A Python console application that demonstrates how to interact with Azure OpenAI's chat completion API with streaming responses.
+A Python application that demonstrates how to interact with Azure OpenAI's chat completion API using RAG pattern.
 This application provides a command-line interface for having conversations with an AI assistant.

 ## Features